 Hard rubbish, e-waste, branches and bulk cardboard

-Have rubbish that can’t go in your bins?
-Find out what can be collected and how to book your collection of hard rubbish, e-waste, bundled branches and bulk cardboard.
-Households are entitled to three free hard rubbish collections, three free bundled branch collections and three bulk cardboard every financial year.
+Households are entitled to three free hard rubbish collections, three free bundled branch collections and three free bulk cardboard collections every financial year.

 Book your collection

 Go to booking a collection online and fill out the form or contact us on 9524 3333.